Madie2345/Machine-Learning-Portfolio/README.md

 This task shows my understanding of the K-Means Clustering method, which is completed in an unsupervised learning environment.
 It can be found in the folder named 'UnsupervisedLearning_Clustering'.

 ### Task Five (10 Points) Essay
 For task 5, I chose to write an essay with the title 'Privacy In the Age of AI: Navigating the Ethical Dimensions of Machine Learning'.
-My essay can be found the README.md file with the name 'PrivacyInTheAgeOfAIEssay'.
+My essay can be found in the file with the name 'PrivacyInTheAgeOfAIEssay.md'.

 ## References
 The coding tasks (Tasks 2-4) were completed purely with knowledge gained during classes.
 They were all completed on EdStem.